 Sleep Apnea Symptoms: How to Recognize the Signs Early

-Sleep apnea is a serious sleep disorder that often goes undiagnosed because its symptoms can be easily mistaken for other issues, such as stress or lifestyle fatigue.
+Sleep apnea is a severe sleep disorder that often goes undiagnosed because its symptoms can be easily mistaken for other issues, such as stress or lifestyle fatigue.

 Or if you were me, you kind of suspected you had sleep apnea, but chose to ignore it until it got so bad I got a sleep study done.